 Below you will find several easy ways to make Brady a part of your legacy, such as:

 - a codicil to your will

 - an amendment to your revocable trust

 - a retirement or life insurance plan beneficiary designation

 - a donor-advised fund or private foundation succession plan

 In doing so, you will contribute to Brady's mission, while preserving and enjoying assets you might need during your lifetime.
 Plus, a bequest to Brady Center is tax-deductible.

-By including Brady in your estate plan, you will become a member of The Brady Legacy Society.
+By including Brady in your estate plan, you will become a member of The Jim and Sarah Brady Legacy Society.
 The Society was established to recognize and honor those who, through their thoughtfulness and generosity, have made a legacy gift to the Center or Campaign.
-Members of our Legacy Society will be featured on our website, quarterly newsletter and annual report.
-As a member, you will also be able to attend Brady events as a special guest, including our annual Los Angeles and New York galas.
+Members of our Legacy Society will be featured on our website, in quarterly newsletters and the annual report.
+As a member, you will also be invited to special events in your area.

 Let us know—If you choose to include Brady Center or Campaign in your estate plan, we would be honored to know of your intentions and to welcome you as a member of our Legacy Society.